Sara Levy (musician)

-Sara Levy, born Sara Itzig (19 June 1761 Berlin – 11 May 1854 Berlin) was a German harpsichordist, patron of the arts and music collector.
+Sara Levy (19 June 1761 Berlin – 11 May 1854 Berlin), born Sara Itzig, was a German harpsichordist, patron of the arts and music collector.
 Her salon was the meeting place of the most important musicians and scholars in Berlin, and she was also known as a philanthropist.

 Life

 Sara Itzig was the tenth of fifteen children of the wealthy Prussian Court Jew and banker Daniel Itzig and Mariane (Miriam), née Wulff.
 She was the sister of Fanny von Arnstein, Cäcilie von Eskeles (Zippora Wulff) and Bella Salomon.
 She was the great-aunt of Fanny Hensel and Felix Mendelssohn Bartholdy.

 She was a gifted harpsichordist, favorite student of Wilhelm Friedemann Bach from 1774 to 1784 and after her marriage to the banker Samuel Salomon Levy in 1783, she also became an admirer and patron of Carl Philipp Emanuel Bach.
 She supported his widow and, together with three of her brothers, subscribed to all of his printed works.

 As well as commissioning, collecting and promoting music, she also played the harpsichord for the chorus at the Singakademie which specialised in the study of Bach’s sacred music.
 Together with the Akademie’s affiliated instrumental ensemble, known as the “Ripien-Schule,“ she performed numerous works for both harpsichord and piano composed by Bach and his sons, as well as other composers, to the Berlin public, although it was most unusual at the time for a woman to do this.
 Among other pieces she performed the harpsichord part of Brandenburg Concerto No. 5 with the Singakademie in 1808.

 Sara Levy is described by her contemporaries, including Louis Pierre Edouard Bignon, Napoleon's ambassador, as a highly educated woman with strong character and an extremely charitable spirit.
 She supported Berlin orphanages and left them 20,000 thalers after her death.
 Unlike most of her relatives, who converted to Christianity, she remained in the Jewish faith throughout her life.
 She was involved in Jewish organisations, subscribed to the publication of Hebrew books and supported Jewish and Hebrew education.

 Music and philosophy were her main interests.
 She had no children, but looked after several of her nephews and nieces, including, in addition to the Mendelssohn children, Julius Eduard Hitzig and :de:Benoni Friedländer.